617 Reviews

 How Much Does it Cost to Hire a Construction Injury Lawyer?

 At the Hines Law Firm, our construction injury attorneys work on a contingency fee basis.
 With this payment arrangement, an accident victim can obtain experienced, knowledgeable legal representation as soon as possible following an accident.
-Our legal team does not charge any upfront fees, and you will owe nothing if your case is not successful.
-If you win your case, your attorney will subtract a small percentage from your settlement or award to cover the cost of legal fees.
+Our legal counsel does not require upfront costs, and you will owe nothing if your case isn’t successful.
+If you win your case, your personal injury attorney will subtract a small percentage from your settlement or award to cover the cost of legal fees.

 How Long Do I Have to File a Lawsuit Against the Negligent Party?